mohammednazim007/Fix-JS-Problems/README.md

 6. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal

-7. docker stop <container-id> // To stop a running docker container
+7. docker container stop 6412c863db20 // To stop a running docker container

+8. docker container start 6412c863db20 // To start a stopped docker container

+9.